Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 There are at least three foundational truths to grasp for humility to increase in us...

 2. We must know God values us regardless of our failures (or struggles).
-In fact He actually uses struggles to advance us and strengthen our relationship with Him.
+In fact, He actually uses struggles to advance us and strengthen our relationship with Him.

-3. We must know God values us regardless of what anyone else thinks or says about us - i.e. we don't need to ¹promote ourselves and derive our sense of value through the praise of others.
+3. We must know God values us regardless of what anyone else thinks or says about us - i.e. we don't need to ¹promote ourselves and derive our sense of value through the praise (or criticism) of others.

 We are already fully and eternally valued and cherished by God.
-If God is for us who can ultimately be against us?
+If God is for us, who can ultimately be against us?
 Hint...nothing and no one...including ourselves

 What is the basis of God's value of us?
 It is threefold.